 You've got limited space in your carry-on, so packing clothing that can be mixed and matched is key for the business traveler.
-Whether you bring a pantsuit or skirt suit is up to you, just make sure everything else you pack can be worn with one or both suit pieces.
-Stick to black and gray for the easiest matching, and look for suits in wrinkle-resistant materials (in general, wool and synthetics are a safer bet than 100% cotton).
+Whether you bring a pantsuit or skirt suit is up to you; just make sure everything else you pack can be worn with one or both suit pieces.
+Stick to black and gray for the easiest matching and look for suits in wrinkle-resistant materials.
+In general, wool and synthetics are a safer bet than 100 percent cotton.

-An oxymoron, in some cases, since most shoes that are comfortable are going to look ridiculous with a suit.
-If you've got to run from the airport straight to a meeting - and don't want to tote extra shoes around - you can either a) risk your life in high heels or b) compromise, and look for a shoe you can pound the pavement in that can still work with professional attire.
-Consider a versatile wedge that can be worn with both pants and skirts, and add a set of gel inserts for maximum comfort.
+This is an oxymoron, in some cases, since most shoes that are comfortable are going to look ridiculous with a suit.
+If you've got to run from the airport straight to a meeting and don't want to tote extra shoes around, you can either risk your life in high heels or compromise and look for a shoe you can pound the pavement in that can still work with professional attire.
+Consider a versatile wedge that can be worn with both pants and skirts and add a set of gel inserts for maximum comfort.

 With the current restrictions on carry-on liquids, paring down your toiletry kit is often the hardest packing task.
 Buy a compact toiletry kit with a built-in quart-sized bag, and you'll know exactly how much space you have to fill from the start.
-For short trips, buy small containers and fill them with any must-have lotions and potions, including face creams, shampoos, and other hair products.
-Keep these mini-versions of your essentials packed at all times, so you won't have to re-create your bathroom cupboard with every new trip.
+For short trips, buy travel-size items and small containers and fill them with any must-have lotions and potions, face creams, and other hair products.
+Keep these mini-versions of your essentials packed at all times so you won't have to re-create your bathroom cupboard with every new trip.